Quotes about mental health…

 Trying to deny and push your feelings away and ignoring how you feel will only accumulate these negative thoughts.
 Eventually, you will reach a breaking point, which on an emotional level or on a physical level will cause you more harm than good.

 If you’ve taken the steps to get support and help, keep going.
-But if you didn’t, I’ll give you mental health quotes to remind you of your strength and courage that is hidden deep inside of you…
+But if you didn’t, I’ll give you mental health quotes to remind you of the strength and courage that is hidden deep inside of you…

 While Instagram and other social media do not always go hand-in-hand with positive mental health, quotes about mental health are the best way to go.

-These are some of the mental health quotes that meant to remind you of your own strength:
+These are some of the mental health quotes that are meant to remind you of your own strength:

 “You are not the bad feelings that are in your head.” – Matt Haig